 The Best Song From Every Van Halen Album

-Odd as it may seem, Van Halen have to date only issued 12 studio albums.
+Odd as it may seem, Van Halen have released only 12 studio albums.
 That's not a lot for a band who released their debut in 1978, especially when you consider that they put out one a year during the first five years of their recording career, and eight within their first decade together.

 The quality of the songs on those early albums, particularly their first six with original singer David Lee Roth, is staggeringly high and consistent, making the job of selecting the best track from each extremely difficult.
 There were also a couple of instances, such as their last album with second lead singer Sammy Hagar, and their first and only album with third singer Gary Cherone, where choosing a best track was difficult for the opposite reason.